HOMS-OSS/ruperf/README.md

 Rust is required for this project.

-for macOS, Linux, or other Unix-like OS, it is recommended to download Rustup and install Rust.
+For macOS, Linux, or other Unix-like OS, it is recommended to download Rustup and install Rust.

 In terminal type: